Peaceful Pre-match Pub Poem #1

-The sun glints off the arse
+The sun glints off the arse of a

-In the scruff of the
+Tennants tin in the scruff of the

+car park.
 The weed of expectation

-Poke it’s head through the crack of the
+pokes it’s head through crack of the

-Takes us in before noon.
+city of Brum, takes us in before noon.

-Were licked by paint, not darts.
+snooper’s walls were licked by paint,

+not darts.
 Perfect peaceful empty pub,

-Of a John Martin painting,
+painting, this more a John Martin

 The blackboard boasts:

-Then strangely, also “Food”.
+and strangely, also “Food”.

 The scent is an ale and Bombay mix,

-The carpets nod to Persian,
+the carpets nod to Persian, the

-The jukebox plays any song you want,
+jukebox plays any song you want,

-As long as it's t’ reggae version.
+as long as it's the reggae version.

-The bleachy pristine bogs.
+there’s bleachy pristine bogs,

-Others may say this part of town
+some may say this part of town, has